We’re experts in space skills, training, and recruitment

 Joseph’s love of space began when he designed a space settlement on Mars as part of a school competition.
 He went on to get a degree in Aeronautical Engineering from Imperial College London, specialising in rocket propulsion.

 He has worked in the education and social sectors, working with coalitions of businesses and charities to address educational inequality and accelerate the use of digital technology.
-He was previously Director of Operations at Turinglab, an ed-tech company.
+He is an experienced software developer and was previously Director of Operations at Turinglab, an ed-tech company.

 Heidi started with her first telescope aged twelve and was quickly hooked.
-She got a degree in Physics and Space Science from the University of Leicester and is now completing a PhD in Astronomy at The Open University, where she analyses astronomical data sets (and bakes prize-winning astronomy cakes).
+She has a degree in Physics and Space Science from the University of Leicester and a PhD in Astronomy from The Open University, where she analysed astronomical data sets (and baked prize-winning astronomy cakes).

-Our advisors are experts in their fields, drawing on their extensive professional experience to support our team and our alliance.
+Our advisors are experts in their fields, drawing on their extensive professional experience to support our team and our work.